 Teaching Assistant duties will be communicated to you in a letter from us mid-summer.

 The Teaching Assistantship is offered in the Fall and Winter Terms only.
 Teaching Assistants are paid in monthly installments, by direct deposit, on the second last banking day of each of the months of: September, October, November, December, January, February, March, April.
-The value of a full Teaching Assistantship is $12,699 (including vacation pay).
+The value of a full Teaching Assistantship in 2016-17 is $12,699 (including vacation pay).
 This corresponds to 280 hours of work (approximately 10 hours per week) commencing on September 1 of the academic year and terminating on April 30 of the academic year.
 The work assignment may on occasion exceed 10 hours in any one week.
 Duties are assigned by the Department Chair and may include: conducting one-hour tutorials; holding office hours; marking assignments, essays, and examinations; assisting with teaching aids (i.e., setting up of audio-visual equipment); assisting with preparation of exams; assisting with compilation and recording of grades; proctoring of examinations; conducting teaching evaluations.
 Under an agreement between the University and the Society of Graduate Students, MA students in the thesis stream are guaranteed continued TA funding (or equivalent funding) in the second year of their MA program, provided the 78% average is maintained and program requirements are met.

 Health Insurance while attending Western.
 Students from outside Canada are required to join the University Health Insurance Plan.
 International students should make arrangements in their home country for health insurance coverage while travelling to Canada.
 Canadian students from outside Ontario covered by a provincial plan should contact their plan to advise them of enrolment at Western.
 Extended health insurance benefits are offered automatically for full-time graduate students through the Society of Graduate Students (SOGS), provided the student is covered by his/her provincial health plan or has an OHIP-equivalent plan (e.g., UHIP).
 The annual fee for the health plan is included in fall term fees.
 Students may opt out of this plan if they wish.
 The Graduate Teaching Assistants' Union also offers extended health coverage to graduate students employed as Graduate Teaching Assistants.